oracle-livelabs/oml/oml-fun-on-adb/omlpy/omlpy.md

 	The output is as follows:
 	![Columns,Shape and Top rows of IRIS.](images/description-iris.png)

-## Task 3: Create a Proxy Object for a Database Object
+## Task 3: Create a Proxy Object for a Database Table

 1. Use the `oml.sync` function to create a Python object as a proxy for a database table or view.
 The `oml.sync` function returns an `oml.DataFrame` object or a dictionary of `oml.DataFrame` objects.
 The `oml.DataFrame` object returned by `oml.sync` is a proxy for the database object.